 John Paul has recognized the parallels between his efforts and those of Pius XII, perhaps better than anyone else.
 He, of course, did not have a horrible war to contend with, nor was he threatened with the possibility of Vatican City being invaded, but given those differences, the approach each Pope took was similar.
 As John Paul has explained: "Anyone who does not limit himself to cheap polemics knows very well what Pius XII thought of the Nazi regime and how much he did to help countless people persecuted by the regime."
 The most disappointing thing is that the modern press seems unable to recognize cheap polemics, at least when it comes to the Catholic Church.

 Ron Rychlak is a Professor of Law and the Associate Dean for Academic Affairs at the University of Mississippi School of Law.
-His book, Hitler, the War, and the Pope, is scheduled for publication by Genesis Press in June 2000.
+His is the author of Hitler, the War, and the Pope.